 The multiple health benefits offered by oil pulling should have convinced you about the need to follow this practice.
 This is one of the powerful wellness practices of Ayurveda that can help improve your health.
 It is not just improved oral hygiene that oil pulling ensures.
 It helps detoxify your body and can help treat other diseases.
-Since gum diseases are linked to heart problems, it makes a lot of sense to focus on oral hygiene.
+Since gum diseases are linked to heart problems, it makes sense to focus on oral hygiene.
 Oil pulling can help you achieve your objective of better health.
-It is an easy and simple practice that you can adopt as a part of your daily routine.
+It is an easy practice that you can adopt as a part of your daily routine.
 Start following this Ayurvedic practice from today and embrace good health.

 1. What is oil pulling called in Ayurveda?

 There are two types of oil pulling described in the ancient Ayurvedic texts; Kavala Graha and Gandusha.
 Kavala Graha is an oil pulling method that uses a small amount of oil for gargling.
 Gandusha is the method where the entire mouth is filled with a larger quantity of the oil that is gargled before spitting it out.
 Besides good dental health oil pulling benefits, Ayurveda’s oil pulling benefits also include helping detoxify by helping reduce the accumulated toxins inside the mouth.